 There are not many ingredients needed to make this delicious tuna ceviche.

 - Fresh ahi tuna.
-Try to find sushi grade tuna.
+Try to find sushi-grade tuna.
+This is the same tuna I use for my tuna pasta salad and all my tuna recipes.
 If you are not sure, you can ask the person who works at the fish counter.

 - Kosher salt